derektata/giant-prusa/README.md

 ### Just so you know 💭

 #### This is NOT a beginner project, and definitely NOT for the faint of heart.

+##### It is currently in active development, and being updated regularly.

-with that being said, if you have any questions, feel free to ask in the Discussion tab.
+With that being said, if you have any questions, feel free to ask in the Discussion tab.

 - All of the models with **`remix`** in the name are parts that I modified to work with this printer.
 Credits to all of the original authors are listed below.